ZhaomingKong/Denoising-Comparison/README.md

 The interest in the realm of denoising grows consistently with a large quantity of approaches, which may be roughly divided into two categories, namely traditional denoisers and DNN methods, depending on whether neural network architectures are utilized.

 ### Traditional denoisers
+For traditional denoisers, learning and denoising are usually accomplished only with the noisy image by leveraging the NLSS property.
+To achieve this goal, the most popular and successful framework is attributed to BM3D, which mainly follows three consecutive stages: grouping, collaborative filtering and aggregation.
+The flowchart of this effective three-stage paradigm is illustrated in the following Figure.

 * Image denoising (sRGB space).
 <img src="Figs/DND_SIDD_comparison.png" width="1180px" height="236px"/>